 How do you manage to pay your monthly bills and still have enough left over to put aside for a rainy day?
-Here are five easy ways to build an emergency savings fund, whatever your current income.
+Here are seven easy ways to build an emergency savings fund, whatever your current income.

-1. Save First, Not as an Afterthought
+1. Save First, Not As an Afterthought

-Once this money is safely in your savings account, you won’t be tempted to spend it on all the other things that tend to crop up.
+Once this money is safely in your savings account, you won’t be tempted to spend it on all of the other things that tend to crop up.

-2. Set It and Forget It
+2. Set It, and Forget It

-Take things one step further by automating your savings to reduce any likelihood for human error (or weakness).
-Set up an automatic transfer from your checking to your savings account at the beginning of each month (or each time you get a paycheck.
+Take things one step further by automating your savings to reduce any likelihood of human error (or weakness).
+Set up an automatic transfer from your checking to your savings account at the beginning of each month or each time you get a paycheck.

 3. Stash Your Windfalls

 Resist the urge to spend any additional money that comes in.
 If you get a rebate check, a stimulus check, a tax refund, or even $20 in a birthday card from your Great Aunt Patricia, stash it immediately in your emergency savings fund.